shruthivis/notes/index.md

 ---

-## Introduction to my mostly unoriginal terse notes
+## Introduction

-- The worlds of scientific ideas are distinct from the directly experienced world of sensations.
-They can be accessed only by the intellect (aka the questioning mind).
+- The worlds of ideas are distinct from the directly experienced world of sensations.
+They can be accessed only by the intellect (aka the questioning mind) and assessed by sentiment.
+- Motivation
   - These are my personal maps to those worlds.
+The process of making them was quite addictive and satisfying once.
+I once had an obsessive (unpragmatic) need to understand everything from the very basic principles.
+  - These were written for my own edification- often as part of _thinking aloud_ or _thinking carefully_.
+If you find it useful - great!
+- Self criticism:
-These were written for my own edification.
-Many are very incomplete and incorrect.
+  - Many are very unoriginal, terse, incomplete and incorrect.
+  - Sometimes the stuff is pedantic.
+The truly surprising things are not adequately highlighted.
+- Currency and updates
   - They were mostly written and updated when I was trying my hand at academic research.
-Now, I only get to them very rarely.
+Now, I only get to most of them very rarely.
-- I love comments and corrections.
+  - Still, I love comments and corrections (not that I've ever received any!).

-TODO: Many of the links below are broken.
-Will be fixed in due course.

 ## Latex notes